Class - X

-(3) The tricolour flag: During the Swadeshi Movement, a tricolor (red, green and yellow) flag was designed in Bengal.
-It had eight lotuses representing eight provinces and a crescent moon representing Hindus and uslims.
+(3) The tricolour flag: During the Swadeshi Movement, a tricolour (red, green and yellow) flag was designed in Bengal.
+It had eight lotuses representing eight provinces and a crescent moon representing Hindus and Muslims.
 Carrying the flag during the protest marches became a symbol of defiance.

 (4) The spinning wheel: In 1921, Mahatma Gandhi designed the tricolour (red, green and white) Swaraj Flag.
 It had a spinning wheel in the centre-representing the Gandhian idea of self-help.

 (5) Reinterpretation of history: Another means of creating a feeling of nationalism was through the reinterpretation of history.
 Nationalist writers urged readers to take pride in India’s great achievements in the past and strive to change the miserable conditions of life under British rule.
 They wrote about the glorious developments in ancient times when art, science, mathematics, architecture, religion, culture, law, crafts and trade flourished.

 Why did Mahatma Gandhi decide to withdraw the Non-cooperation movement in 1922?